ryanquincypaul/fairpayWeb/README.md

 As this is a proof of concept, any further changes made to this project will be for demo purposes only.
 I would also like to add the following to the future iteration of this app.
 * Add local minimum wage information
 * Design the UI based on requirements from the requesting user instead of just rolling standard Bootstrap
+* Write tests (Jasmine?) based on the UI requirements
 * Accurate translations
-* More translations (Arabic, French, Bangla, etc.) to keep us with large populations in the US
+* More translations (Arabic, French, Bangla, etc.) to keep us with large immigrant populations in the US
 * Provide location specific law office or non-profit contact info for users to contact regarding potential wage theft.

 # Angular-CLI Information